dailystory/docs/articles/changelog/2021/march.md

 ## March 11, 2021
 * Skip null activities
 * Updates for responsive
+* Exception handling when trying to convert an extended property for export

 ## March 10, 2021
 * Bug with submitted web form automation trigger